MikDem92/Prisma-AIRS-API-Intercept-Demo/README.md

 # Prisma AIRS API Intercept Demo

 This project demonstrates a fully functional, browser-based chat interface backed by a Node.js/Express server.
-It is structured to facilitate the integration of a Large Language Model (LLM) for response generation and a Palo Alto Networks Prisma AIRS client for security scanning.
+It is structured to facilitate the integration of a Large Language Model (LLM) for response generation and Palo Alto Networks Prisma AIRS - API Intercept for security scanning.

 ## Prerequisites